paraspell/xcm-tools/apps/xcm-api/README.md

 Possible parameters:

-- `from`: (optional): Represents the Parachain from which the assets will be transferred.
+- `from`: (required): Represents the Parachain from which the assets will be transferred.
-- `to`: (optional): Represents the Parachain to which the assets will be transferred.
+- `to`: (required): Represents the Parachain to which the assets will be transferred.
 This can also be custom multilocation.
-- `currency`: (optional): Represents the asset being sent.
+- `currency`: (required): Represents the asset being sent.
 It should be a string value.
 This can also be custom multilocation.
-- `amount`: (required): Specifies the amount of assets to transfer.
-It should be a numeric value.
 - `address`: (required): Specifies the address of the recipient.
 This can also be custom multilocation.
 - `xcmVersion`: (optional): Specifies manually selected XCM version if pre-selected does not work.
 Format: Vx - where x = version number eg. V4.

 ```
 NOTICE:
-- The latest version switched to the POST method for XCM Transfers, but we kept GET method support.
-It will however be deprecated at some point.
-Please consider switching to POST method.
 - API now returns you transaction hash instead of transaction instruction that needs to be parsed!
 Implementation is as easy as api.tx(receivedHash).
 - `-hash` is now deprecated and endpoint format returned back to be without -hash.
 Eg. 'x-transfer' instead of 'x-transfer-hash'
 ```